Luke0094/A-Better-Way-Through-Internet/README.md

 Firefox: [https://addons.mozilla.org/en-US/firefox/addon/adguard-adblocker](https://addons.mozilla.org/en-US/firefox/addon/adguard-adblocker)

-*This step will add one of the best adbloker around to your searches.*
+*This step will add one of the best adblocker around to your searches.*

 1.5) Once installed go to the option by clicking the green shield icon in your extension bar (make sure is visible) and click "Import settings" (General Settings) and add the attachment below (adg_ext...).